grafana/grafana/docs/sources/dashboards/assess-dashboard-usage/index.md

 The usage insights feature collects a number of aggregated data and stores them in the database:

 - Dashboard views (aggregated and per user)
-- Data source error messages
+- Data source errors
-- Data source query counts
+- Data source queries

 The aggregated data provides you access to several features: